-Position trading offers the opportunity to make significant gains, but there are several factors to consider before adopting this strategy.
+Position trading offers the opportunity to make gains, but make sure you do your research

 Position traders identify and buy stocks they can keep for weeks, months or even years.
-The difference between position trading and investing is that while investors are looking to sit on a stock indefinitely, position traders will periodically assess their purchases- and sell if the overall momentum appears to have stopped.
-Position traders may not be troubled by the small downward corrections frequently encountered along the way- unlike day traders or scalpers - but they do keep a watchful eye on the overall trend of their stock.
+The difference between position trading and investing is that while investors are looking to sit on a stock indefinitely, position traders will periodically assess their purchases, and sell if the overall momentum appears to have halted.
+Unlike day traders or scalpers, position traders may not be troubled by the small downward corrections frequently encountered along the way, but they do keep a watchful eye on the overall trend of their stock.

-Position trading may seem to be the polar opposite of day trading, but in fact the two strategies do have some similarities.
-Both are focused on identifying patterns and trends in a stock, the difference between the styles being the time period being considered.
+Position trading may seem to be the polar opposite of day trading, but in fact the two strategies do share some similarities.
+Both styles are focused on identifying patterns and trends in a stock, the difference between them being the time period considered.

-Position traders tend to enjoy the thorough macro-level research required in identifying picks and get satisfaction from spotting trends in the market.
-The strategy inherently requires less minute by minute monitoring than faster-paced strategies such as day trading, but that initial research used to identify picks is critical to success.
+Position traders tend to enjoy the thorough macro-level research required to identify picks and gain satisfaction from spotting trends in the market.
+The strategy inherently requires less minute-by-minute monitoring than faster-paced strategies such as day trading, but the initial research used to identify picks is critical to its success.

 Position trading pros

-Position trading is a common introductory strategy as it has the potential for significant gains without requiring the constant attention needed in other strategies such as day trading.
+Position trading is a common introductory strategy as it has the potential for significant gains without requiring the constant attention required for other strategies such as day trading.
 Some of the potential advantages are:

-- Low transaction fees.
-Most trading platforms charge a per trade transaction fee.
+- Low transaction fees: Most trading platforms charge a per-trade transaction fee.
 Position trading by definition requires infrequent trades and this will reduce the overall amount spent.
-Ensuring any long-term returns are not eroded by constant transaction fees makes position trading attractive.
+Being able to prevent long-term returns eroding through constant transaction fees makes position trading attractive.

-- Smaller time commitment.
-Position trading does require significant upfront research, but this can be done on your schedule, in a time frame to which you are able to commit.
-Positions should be monitored regularly but do not require the constant attention to minor fluctuations needed in day trading.
+- Smaller time commitment: Position trading does require significant up-front research, but this can fit around your schedule, according to a time frame you can commit to.
+Positions should be monitored regularly but do not require the constant attention to minor fluctuations needed for day trading.
 Periodic adjustments of stop-loss positions can mitigate monitoring requirement.